Govt's measures on GST exemptions will help common man: PHD Chamber

-New Delhi, May 29 (IANS) The PHD Chamber of Commerce and Industry has applauded the government's efforts towards providing relief to small tax payers by way of the amnesty scheme whereby they can file their pending returns and avail benefits of schemes.
+New Delhi: The PHD Chamber of Commerce and Industry has applauded the government's efforts towards providing relief to small tax payers by way of the amnesty scheme whereby they can file their pending returns and avail benefits of schemes.

 Sanjay Aggarwal, President, PHD Chamber, stated that small and medium businesses have been severely impacted due to the pandemic and by allowing them to file pending returns with reduced late charges, will encourage them to file returns and ease their compliance burden.